croque-scp/scp/articles/scp-3211/src/en/document.ejs.md

 <blockquote>

 <% if (anomaly.base) { %>
-**Memetic detectors indicate that you have been exposed to this file for at least 6 minutes.
+**Memetic detectors indicate that you were first exposed to this file more than 6 minutes ago.
 You are now considered post-3211.
 If you can still perceive the documentation as you originally recall it, please consult a researcher assigned to SCP-3211 immediately.**
 <% } else { -%>
 **YOU HAVE 6 MINUTES TO <span id="read">READ</span> THIS FILE**
 <% } %>